Luis Castillo strong again as Reds beat Braves 4-1

 Castillo (3-10) permitted six hits, struck out six and walked two while improving to 2-2 with a 1.71 ERA in five June starts.
 The right-hander posted a 7.22 ERA through his first 11 starts of the year.

 Nick Castellanos extended his home hitting streak to 18 games with an RBI double in the third.
-Joey Votto added an RBI single and the Reds led 3-0.
-Tyler Stephenson went deep in the eighth.
+Joey Votto added an RBI single, and Tyler Stephenson went deep in the eighth.

 Atlanta right-hander Ian Anderson (5-4) allowed five hits, struck out nine and walked one in six innings.
 Anderson pitched six scoreless innings against the Reds in last year’s NL Wild Card series.